 Do you wish you had stayed on the ATP tour longer and found a way to conquer your performance anxiety while you were playing as a professional tennis player?

 I was desperate to stop, because of the monotony, the intensity, and the lifestyle.
-I wish that I had found a coach, like the person I ultimately found, Tim Gullikson, earlier—which would have allowed me to play to my potential.
-Tim asked me to come off the tour for six months so he could get me into the shape, because he believed I could be very good.
+I wish that I had found a coach, like a person I ultimately found, Tim Gullikson, earlier—which would have allowed me to play to my potential.
+Tim asked me to come off the tour for six months so he could get me into shape because he believed I could be very good.
 What’s done is done and, in the end, I am grateful that at my age I can still hit a tennis ball.
 I still love tennis, it’s a miracle.
 Perhaps if I had stayed on the pro tour longer this would not be true today.
 Even more important, this journey has allowed me to help thousands of players around the world learn the lessons that I finally stumbled upon that took me about twenty years.
 So, I feel excited when they learn these lessons early.

 One of your focal points in sports psychology is the concept of playing without fear.
-Before you came to this realization, what do you think you were most afraid of when you were court, especially on the ATP tour?
+Before you came to this realization, what do you think you were most afraid of when you were on court, especially on the ATP tour?